KobayashiComputing/DailyDues/dev_diary.md

 No real code changes today... planning to look at how to create a FreeSimpleGUI window with a form to create a new task or edit an existing task.
 Not sure how easy (or difficult) that's going to be.
 Yet. ;-)

 ## 2025-09-07: (Sunday)
-I will be chaning the Task class so that the 'reset' field is the DTG of the *next* reset time, instead of the duration until the next reset.
+I will be changing the Task class so that the 'reset' field is the DTG of the *next* reset time, instead of the duration until the next reset.
 Then, I'll need to implement a timer to run a function to check the reset time of all tasks to see if it has passed, and, if so, 'reset' that task's state and status.
 This will be a major change, and might require deleting and recreating all of the current databases... or maybe not.

 ## 2025-09-08: (Monday)
 Updated the 'reset' field in the Task class as outlined above.
 I changed the data in the current database file with 'DB Browser for SQLite' and it worked like a charm.